 .exe style, you can pass in arguments (such as what I’m doing with Chrome).
 That wouldn’t have worked if I used

 AHK syntax highlighting in your favorite code editor:

 Chances are your code editor has support for AHK syntax highlighting, with or without a plugin.
-I recommend checking that out since AHK is a legit script language.
+I recommend checking that out since AHK is a legit scripting language.